 USEC is working to construct and deploy the American Centrifuge Plant as a replacement for the Paducah GDP.
 In 2002, USEC and DOE signed an agreement (such agreement, as amended, the "2002 DOE-USEC Agreement") in which USEC and DOE made long-term commitments directed at resolving issues related to the stability and security of the domestic uranium enrichment industry.
 The 2002 DOE-USEC Agreement contains specific project milestones relating to the American Centrifuge Plant.
 The last four milestones were amended in January 2009 to replace milestones that were not aligned with USEC's deployment schedule for the American Centrifuge Plant.
 The first of the new milestones requires that USEC secure firm financing commitment(s) by November 2009 for the construction of the commercial American Centrifuge Plant with an annual capacity of approximately 3.5 million SWU per year.
-USEC obtaining a commitment for a loan guarantee from DOE in the timeframe needed.
-In a press release issued on July 28, 2009, DOE encouraged USEC to would not expect to be able to meet the November 2009 financing milestone or subsequent milestones being in the process of demobilization of the American Centrifuge project.
-If USEC is not able to obtain a loan guarantee commitment from DOE in the timeframe needed.
-USEC
+USEC previously disclosed and communicated to DOE at the time the milestones were amended that its ability to meet the remaining milestones was dependent on USEC obtaining a commitment for a loan guarantee from DOE in the timeframe needed.
+In a press release issued on July 28, 2009, DOE encouraged USEC to withdraw its loan guarantee application.
+USEC has not withdrawn its loan guarantee application but in order to preserve liquidity has begun the process of demobilization of the American Centrifuge project.
+If USEC is not able to obtain a loan guarantee commitment from DOE in the timeframe needed, USEC would not expect to be able to meet the November 2009 financing milestone or subsequent milestones related to commercial plant operations.